Use dotPeek as a Symbol Server

 To make use of dotPeek symbol server, you can specify its address in your debugger settings.
 In Microsoft Visual Studio, the configuration is as follows:

-To set up Visual Studio for working with dotPeek Symbol Server
+Set up Visual Studio for working with dotPeek Symbol Server

 In the Visual Studio menu, select.